-Many job applicants still believe that the most valuable skills are the ones they learned in school or through training only make up a part of the skills you need to succeed in your career.
+The skills you learn in school or through training only make up a part of the skills you need to succeed in your career.
 Employers will also look for valuable soft skills when choosing the right candidate.
 Soft skills set apart the best employees and allow them to thrive in the workplace.
-And while technical skills rely on knowledge and training, soft skills cannot be taught and are part of one’s personality.
+And while technical skills rely on knowledge and training, soft skills are most often part of one’s personality.

 What Are Soft Skills?

 Think of soft skills as your character traits – abilities you have always had, not ones you acquired through training.
-Soft skills are natural traits that can hardly be taught.
 They often consist of “people” skills that affect how well you get on with others.
 They make you the ideal candidate, a good colleague, or a strong leader in the job market.
-They are not technical and are transferable.
-That is to say; they are not specific to any one job or field, but rather useful in all areas of work.
+They are not technical and are often transferable.
+That is to say; they are not specific to any one job or field but rather useful in all areas of work.
 Thus, pay close attention to jobs that need the soft skills you have.
 Some may be positions you never thought about, but they might fit your skill set well.
-A good set of soft skills can help you thrive and succeed in any workplace, regardless of the industry or seniority level.
+A good set of soft skills can help you thrive in any workplace, regardless of the industry or seniority level.
 Highlighting the most sought-after soft skills on your resume can help you advance in the hiring process.
 Then, during the interview process, you can demonstrate these and impress the employer.

 Top Soft Skills for Workplace Success